 1 VISION AND PURPOSE

-The Radical Party works within the democratic mainstream to build a modern, open, dynamic society based on vibrant, genuinely representative democracy; with a more equal distribution of wealth and power; a dynamic, pluralist market economy offering full employment and the resources to support those in need; where civil rights are respected; where consenting adults can determine their own private lives free from unjustified interference from government or the media; and where the environment is protected for this and future generations.
+Radical Reform works within the democratic mainstream to build a modern, open, dynamic society based on vibrant, genuinely representative democracy; with a more equal distribution of wealth and power; a dynamic, pluralist market economy offering full employment and the resources to support those in need; where civil rights are respected; where consenting adults can determine their own private lives free from unjustified interference from government or the media; and where the environment is protected for this and future generations.

 3 NON DISTRIBUTION